To what does the June 1st deadline refer? Posting the materials or receiving them?

 How should I submit my recordings?

 Judges urge composers to burn a single CD containing both submitted works and to use multiple tracking for multi-movement works.
 Be certain the CD case lists detailed program and track information.
 The recording must be in a format playable by a normal CD player.
-Live recordings are strongly encouraged, MIDI realizations are acceptable.
+Live recordings are strongly encouraged.
 Please remember that the judges will not be able to review DVDs, or CDs containing MP3 or MIDI files.

 What is a résumé of compositional activity?